Chapter 7 Regression III: categorical independent variables and multiple regression models

 7.6 Multicollinearity

-The regression model may experience problems when there is strong collinearity—when the predictors are related to each other.
+The regression model may run into problems when there is strong collinearity—when the predictors are highly correlated.
 In these scenarios, the standard errors for the coefficients will be large, and the confidence intervals will be broader.
-Thus, it will be more difficult to detect a significant relationship, even if there is one.
+Thus, it will be more difficult to detect a significant relationship, even if one exists.

 library(MASS)